snowplow-archive/snowplow.github.com/_posts/2016-04-2x-snowplow-r79-black-swan-with-api-request-enrichment-released.md

 <h2 id="iglu-client">3.
 Iglu client update</h2>

-This release also updates the Iglu client used by our Hadoop Enrich and Hadoop Shred components to [version 0.4.0] [iglu-scala-client-040].This version lets you fetch your schemas from Iglu registries with authentication support, allowing you to keep your proprietary schemas private.
+This release also updates the Iglu client used by our Hadoop Enrich and Hadoop Shred components to [version 0.4.0] [iglu-scala-client-040].
+This version lets you fetch your schemas from Iglu registries with [authentication support] [iglu-auth], allowing you to keep your proprietary schemas private.

-To use registry authentication, you need to be using the Iglu schema registry server released as part of [Iglu R3 Penny Black] [iglu-r3].
+To use registry authentication, you need to be using the Iglu schema registry server released as part of [Iglu R3 Penny Black] [iglu-r3]; the [setup guide] [iglu-setup] is on the Iglu wiki.
 Then in the Iglu resolver configuration JSON you use with Snowplow, you will need to add `apikey` to the HTTP repository `connection` object, like so:

 {% highlight json %}
 {